-The infinix Hot 2 x510 android phone is the latest flagship from Infinix Mobility and it was brought about in collaboration with Google in regards to the Android One project.
-It’s been over 2 weeks since we have got the device and we sincerely apologize if this full review is coming late.
+The infinix Hot 2 x510 android phone is the latest flagship from Infinix Mobility and it was brought about in collaboration with Google in regard to the Android One project.
+It’s been over 2 weeks since we got the device and we sincerely apologize if this full review is coming late.

-The infinix Hot 2 based on it’s specs, could possibly be the best budget smartphone currently in Nigeria.
+The infinix Hot 2 based on its specs, could possibly be the best budget smartphone currently in Nigeria.
 The fact that it runs on stock android and would be getting the android 6.0 Marshmallow update when it is rolled out makes it a better option.

 Now, you may be wondering, how good is this device?
-For the fact that it is very affordable, can it be considered as a device for everyday use?
+The fact that it is very affordable, can it be considered as a device for everyday use?
 That’s the essence of this review.
 We hope to answer all of your basic questions in this review and if you have got anything else you’d like to ask, please be free to use the comment form.

 Infinix Hot 2 Key Features